avh4/junit-nested/README.md

 * `@AfterClass` methods for outer classes
 * `@Rule` methods (however, @Rule fields do work) for outer classes
 * `@RunWith` on inner classes

+## License

+junit-nested is licensed under the [Common Public License version 1.0](http://www.opensource.org/licenses/cpl1.0.txt).
+If you have need of a different license, please contact me.

 ## References